-There may be times in the future when certain patents that relate to our product candidates or any approved products are controlled by our licensees or licensors.
+The prosecution of certain patent applications and the maintenance and enforcement of certain patents that relate to our product candidates are controlled by our licensors.
 Although we may, under such arrangements, have rights to consult with our strategic partners on actions taken as well as back-up rights of prosecution and enforcement, we have in the past and may in the future relinquish rights to prosecute and maintain patents and patent applications within our portfolio as well as the ability to assert such patents against infringers.